trebor/soul-bound/rfc.md

   * Sponsor may incur a small reputational penalty but no stake is at risk.
 * **SponsorAttestation → MintRequest**
   * If the Candidate does not submit `MintRequest` within Δ₃ (blocks or time), the session is abandoned.
-  * Any reserved UI/session resources are released; no on‑chain stake has been locked yet.
+  * Any reserved UI/session resources are released; no on-chain stake has been locked yet.
 * **Awaiting ValidationResponse**
   * If quorum is not reached before a cutoff (e.g. N blocks), Candidate/Sponsor treat the session as **FAILED**.
   * If stake was locked, Candidate may reclaim or forfeit it based on policy (see economic rules).